 In Austria and in the other European countries the title of an engineer is protected by law.

 Two of Mr. Harald Brunswik's sons and Mr. Brunswik himself continued the tradition.
 Egon's father was also an engineer.

-Egon’s father was Julius Stefan Josef Brunswik, born on 10th December 1863 in Fogaras.
-He was “königlicher” engineer in the Hungarian Ministry of Commerce (Handelsministerium).
-His wife and Egon’s mother was Helene Gabriele Stefanie Klara daughter of the k.u.k.(kaiserlich und königlicher) Generalmajor
+He was "königlicher" engineer in the Hungerian Ministry of Commerce (Handelsministerium).
+His wife and Egon's mother

 Kommandant of the 30.
 Infanteriebrigade zu Miskolcz.
 They maried on 4th June 1902 in Vienna.